slack-ruby/slack-ruby-bot/RELEASING.md

 Check that the last build succeeded in [Travis CI](https://travis-ci.org/slack-ruby/slack-ruby-bot) for all supported platforms.

-Increment the version, modify [lib/slack-ruby-bot/version.rb](lib/slack-ruby-bot/version.rb).
+If needed, increment the version, modify [lib/slack-ruby-bot/version.rb](lib/slack-ruby-bot/version.rb).

 *  Increment the third number if the release has bug fixes and/or very minor features, only (eg. change `0.2.1` to `0.2.2`).
 *  Increment the second number if the release contains major features or breaking API changes (eg. change `0.2.1` to `0.3.0`).

-Change "Next Release" in [CHANGELOG.md](CHANGELOG.md) to the new version.
+Add today's date to the next release in [CHANGELOG.md](CHANGELOG.md) to the new version.

 ```
 ### 0.2.2 (7/10/2015)